Skip to content

 After the third intonation to Saint Peter, the procession begins.
 The altar servers are followed by the concelebrating priests, the canons, and finally the celebrant.
 The procession goes down the longest church nave ever constructed.

 Those present, the nuns and faithful alike, join the procession, continuing to sing the Litany of the Saints.
-It culminates in the area of the Altar of the Chair for the Holy Mass.
-Before 2023, Vespers were sung.
-Since 2023, the Holy Mass has been celebrated as the Station Church liturgy.
+It culminates near the Baldacchino of St. Peter’s Basilica.

 The Unveiling of Veronica’s Veil

-After the Mass, a special moment unfolds as the ministers and servers process around the High Altar as the Latin hymn “Vexilla Regis” is sung by the choir, which gives praise to the cross of Christ for our salvation.
+A special moment unfolds traditionally accompanied by the hymn “Vexilla Regis,” which gives praise to the cross of Christ for our salvation.

 The clerics take off their head coverings, mitre and birettas, and all face the chapel situated above the statue of Saint Veronica.
 A prayer is said by the canon who is about to expose the relic of the “Icon said to be Veronica’s Veil.”